ankitmishradev/advanced-icon/README.md

 ### Gradient

-To make icons look more appealing use gradient to paint the icons. `color` and `secondaryColor` will be ignored if `gradient` is set as follows:
+To make icons look more appealing, use gradient to paint the icons. `color` and `secondaryColor` will be ignored if `gradient` is set as follows:

 ```dart
 AdvancedIcon(